 -One of the easiest ways to save on heating is to leverage the heat coming from the sun.
-Adjust your blinds in such a way that they are tilted toward the ceiling, but keep in mind to close them at sundown.
+Tilt your blinds up during the day.
+Note: Don’t forget to close them at sundown.

 -If you use a ceiling fan, set it in the reverse position and keep it on a low setting.
 When radiant heat penetrates your house from the windows tilted upwards, the ceiling fan distributes the warm air throughout the entire room.

 -Fireplaces are known for wasting a significant amount of energy because they draw warm air out of your home through the chimney.
 When the fireplace is not in use, be sure that the damper remains closed.
 Installing glass doors is also an excellent way to keep heat inside your home especially when not using the fireplace.